Stefanbotes/GeneralSchemaQ/VERCEL_DEPLOYMENT_GUIDE.md

 Your app can now help others:
 - Share with your intended audience
 - Gather feedback and iterate
-- Help others with their leadership development
+- Help others with their Inner Personadevelopment
 - Make a positive impact!

 ---